juansec/juansec.github.io/_posts/2021-09-09-PwnTillDawn-JuniorDev-Writeup.md

 ```

-After writting that function in the .zshrc file (this is my case, because I'm using zsh), and using the source command to reaload the config, this is the output:
+After writing that function in my .zshrc file and using the source command to reload the config, this is the output:

 ```bash